CorneliusDeng/corneliusdeng.github.io/_pages/about.md

 # 📖 Educations

-- *2022.09 - Present*: M.S. student in the School of Computer Science and Engineering at UESTC.
+- *2022.09 - Present*: M.S. student at School of Computer Science and Engineering, University of Electronic Science and Technology of China.

-- *2018.09 - 2022.06*: B.S. student in the School of Software Engineering at CUIT.
+- *2018.09 - 2022.06*: B.S. student at School of Software Engineering, Chengdu University of Information Technology.